AneresArsenal/poc-emmental/README.md

     for target in targets[1:]:
         exp += ' ' + target

-    # create tsvector using english as the configured language
+    # returns a tsvector using english as the configured language
     return func.to_tsvector('english', exp)

 ```